Word Counter for Cover Letters

 Frequently Asked Questions

-- Is a one-page cover letter the standard?
+- Is a 500-word cover letter too long?

 Cover Letter Limits & Benchmarks